 The program resolution establishes special trust funds and accounts and fiduciary responsibilities that are to be undertaken by a trustee for the benefit of the bondholders, extendible municipal commercial paper noteholders, and holders of any other obligations that may be issued.
-The Bank of New York Trust Company N.A., formerly known as The Bank of New York, has been appointed as the trustee for the revenue obligations.
+The Bank of New York Mellon Trust Company N.A., formerly known as the Bank of New York Trust Company N.A., has been appointed the trustee for the revenue obligations.
 The trustee is responsible for maintaining the trust funds in accordance with the program resolution, which requires investments of trust fund balances to be in accordance with directives established by the program resolution.
-The Bank of New York Trust Company N.A. is also the registrar for the revenue obligations.
-In addition, The Bank of New York Trust Company N.A. is the issuing and paying agent for revenue bonds; U.S. Bank Trust National Association is the issuing and paying agent for extendible municipal commercial paper.
+The Bank of New York Mellon Trust Company N.A. is also the registrar for the revenue obligations.
+In addition, the Bank of New York Mellon Trust Company N.A. is the issuing and paying agent for the revenue bonds.

+U.S. Bank Trust National Association is the issuing and paying agent for the extendible municipal commercial paper.

 When issued, revenue bond and extendible municipal commercial paper proceeds are held by the trustee until the Department of Commerce and the Department of Administration request the trustee to remit specific amounts to the State to pay PECFA claims.
-The petroleum inspection fee revenue obligations are payable from, and primarily secured by, petroleum inspection fees that result from a fee authorized in s.
+Petroleum inspection fee revenue obligations are payable from, and primarily secured by, petroleum inspection fees that result from a \$0.02 per gallon fee authorized in s.
 168.12(1), Wis.
-Stats., to be charged suppliers for petroleum products received for sale in Wisconsin.
-Prior to April 2006, the fee was \$0.03 per gallon.
-However, effective April 1, 2006, it was reduced to \$0.02 per gallon as required by 2005 Wisconsin Acts 25 and 85.
+Stats., to be charged suppliers of petroleum products received for sale in Wisconsin.
 Petroleum inspection fees are paid monthly by suppliers to the Wisconsin Department of Revenue, which subsequently forwards them to the program's trustee.

 All revenues and assets of the Petroleum Inspection Fee Revenue Obligations Program are restricted for the purposes provided by the program resolution under which the revenue obligations are issued.
 The fees in excess of the amounts needed to meet debt service requirements and pay program administrative costs are transferred by the trustee to the State of Wisconsin Petroleum Inspection Fund.
-The Department of Commerce uses the transferred fees to pay PECFA claims; PECFA program administrative costs; and other costs and transfers, including optional transfers to the trustee to redeem revenue obligations early.
+Subject to appropriation, the Department of Commerce uses the transferred fees to pay PECFA claims, PECFA program administrative costs, and other costs and transfers.
+In addition, an appropriation exists that allows for excess petroleum inspection fees to be optionally transferred to the trustee to redeem revenue obligations early.